-Using experts like Bernini Stone & Tile, is essential when deciding what kind of stone cladding option would work best for you.
-Furthermore, using a professional contractor would go a long way in ensuring that the fixing of the stone cladding is done well and without fault, however some homeowners do choose to do this part of the job themselves.
+When considering stone cladding installation, using experts like Bernini Stone & Tile is essential when deciding which kind of stone cladding option would work best for you.
+Furthermore, using a professional contractor would go a long way in ensuring that the fixing of the stone cladding is done well and without fault.
+However, some homeowners do choose to do this part of the job themselves.

 No matter what your fixing and installation choice, there are a few things to confirm before beginning;